SAKi-77/SAKi-77.github.io/_projects/1_project.md

 related_publications:
 ---

+**Acknowledgement**

+This is a reorganized and concise version of my bachelor's thesis at XJTLU where I was supervised by Prof. Yin Cao.
+I sincerely thank Prof. Cao for his encouragement, support, and invaluable guidance throughout this journey.

 **Abstract**

 Extracting the voice of desired speaker from a noisy speech is a challenging task.
 Speech enhancement (SE) aims to achieve this by enhancing speech that is degraded by noise.
 Recent studies have explored applying deep learning-based SE models for real-time usage.
 For instance, DeepFilterNet has been proposed for resource-constrained embedded devices, offering real-time capabilities due to its lightweight architecture.
 However, objective function in many of these deep neural networks is not designed to directly optimize evaluation metrics of a target task, and thus, may not always guide the networks to achieve satisfied evaluation score even if the objective loss is optimized.